 $ sudo systemctl enable postgresql $ sudo systemctl start postgresql

-The Pulp tasking system runs on top of Redis.
-This can be on a different host or the same host that Pulp is running on.
+Pulp can use Redis to cache requests to the content app.
+This can be installed on a different host or the same host that Pulp is running on.

 To install Redis, refer to your package manager or the Redis download docs.